jchuang02/shoppies/README.md

 # Shoppies Web Application
 Shopify has branched out into movie award shows!
 This app manages movie nominations for the upcoming Shoppies.
+A link to a live version of this application can be found here [Shoppies](https://www.omdbapi.com/).
+This application was built for Shopify's Front End Developer Intern Challenge 2021.

 ## Features
 Users can: